madprops/airc/README.md

 Remember to make yourself an admin.

-Then start the bot like `node bot.js skeletor`.
+Then start the bot with `node bot.js skeletor`.

 Of course you can name the files anything.